lytics/sereno/README.md

 [![Build Status](https://travis-ci.org/lytics/sereno.svg?branch=master)](https://travis-ci.org/lytics/sereno)
 [![GoDoc](https://godoc.org/github.com/lytics/sereno?status.svg)](https://godoc.org/github.com/lytics/sereno)

+## Status
+**A work in progress.**  But I'm planning to have it usable in a couple of months. (~Jan 2016).

 ## Why Sereno?

-sereno means night watchman in Spanish and since this project is inspired by the curator library for zookeeper, it seemed like a good choice.
+Sereno means night watchman in Spanish and since this project is inspired by the curator library for zookeeper, it seemed like a good choice.

 ## Inspiration: